 He’d be fucked either way.

-The entrance remained empty, but Avril knew he didn’t have long until bondsan, the individual members of the cadre, came through into the city.
+The entrance remained empty, but Avril didn’t have long until bondsan, the individual members of the cadre, came through into the city.
 He stood at the corner of the hover-truck he’d found and parked next to the wall as part of his diversion for the vultures.
-A winged shadow passed over the street in front of Avril then came back toward him.
+A winged shadow passed over the street in front of him, then came back toward him.

 He ducked and glanced up in time to see the dragon pass over the wall.